ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       limit, i.e., no node files written).

 tech:optionfile (optionfile, option:file)
-      Name of solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
+      Name of an AMPL solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
 Lines that start with # are ignored.
-Otherwise, each nonempty line should contain "name=value".
+Otherwise, each nonempty line should contain "name=value", e.g., "lim:iter=500".

-tech:outlev (outlev)
-      0*/1: Whether to write gurobi log lines (chatter) to stdout.

-tech:param (param)
+tech:optionnative (optionnative, optnative, tech:param)
       General way to specify values of both documented and undocumented Gurobi parameters; value should be a quoted string (delimited by ' or ") containing a parameter name, a space, and the value to be assigned to the parameter.
 Can appear more than once.
 Cannot be used to query current parameter values.

-tech:param:read (param:read, paramfile)
+tech:optionnativeread (optionnativeread, tech:param:read, param:read)
       Name of Gurobi parameter file (surrounded by 'single' or "double" quotes if the name contains blanks).
 The suffix on a parameter file should be .prm, optionally followed by .zip, .gz, .bz2, or .7z.